Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Full Characterizations in Specific Settings

 Moreover, there exists a way to choose the exception lists such that the order does not matter, i.e., for any valuation vector $v$, there is precisely one $j$ such that

 \end{theorem}

 Unlike in the single-item case, the single-parameter characterization is considerably more general than sequential posted-price mechanisms.
-In particular, IC, IR, and NB mechanisms allow posting a vector of prices to all agents simultaneously, which is accepted if and only if each agent accepts their personal component of the price vector.
-In fact, as we will show later, mechanisms that are IC, IR, and NB simultaneously are strictly more powerful in terms of efficiency and revenue than sequential posted-price mechanisms.
+In particular, PIC, IR, and NB mechanisms allow posting a vector of prices to all agents simultaneously, which is accepted if and only if each agent accepts their personal component of the price vector.
+We provide an overview of proof techniques used in our single-item and single-parameter characterizations in Appendix~\ref{app:single-parameter_overview}.

-Although the full statement of Theorem~\ref{thm:single-parameter} is quite lengthy, it does have useful and neat implications.
-For example, Theorem~\ref{thm:single-parameter} implies that the space of mechanisms that are IC, IR, and NB is finite-dimensional.
+\paragraph{Implications of the single-parameter characterization.} Although the full statement of Theorem~\ref{thm:single-parameter} is quite lengthy, it does have useful and neat implications.
+For example, Theorem~\ref{thm:single-parameter} implies that the space of mechanisms that are PIC, IR, and NB is finite-dimensional.
 On the negative side, this immediately rules out several popular auction formats such as first-price auctions and second-price auctions.
 On the positive side, since the design space is finite-dimensional, in principle, one can search for the optimal mechanism by brute force.
+The interpretation of sequentially posting vectors of prices also provides a more concrete and operable way to design mechanisms that are PIC, IR and NB.

+\paragraph{Condition for order-oblivious decision lists to be PIC, IR and NB.} In Theorem~\ref{thm:single-parameter}, we prove a necessary condition for a mechanism to be PIC, IR, and NB: it must take the form of an order-oblivious decision list with exceptions.
+However, not all mechanisms induced by order-oblivious decision lists with exceptions are PIC.\footnote{Though, as we show in the proof of Lemma~\ref{lem:order-oblivious_ic}, they are always IR and NB.} Below we give a necessary and sufficient condition for an order-oblivious decision list with exceptions to be PIC, IR, and NB, which, together with Theorem~\ref{thm:single-parameter}, constitutes an if-and-only-if characterization of PIC, IR and NB mechanisms in single-parameter environments, i.e., a mechanism is PIC, IR and NB, if and only if it can be written as an order-oblivious decision list with exceptions satisfying the condition in the following claim (proof defered to Appendix~\ref{sec:omitted}).